Last Updated on June 27, 2023

 Our Thoughts and Yours, Too!

-Even though the North Carolina might’ve originally had zero connection to this state beyond its name, we think it’s worthy of everyone’s NC bucket list, including our own.
+Even though the North Carolina might’ve originally had zero connection to this state beyond its name, we think it’s worthy of everyone’s NC bucket list, including ours.

 And if you’re one of the people who’ve visited, we’d love to know how you enjoyed your time aboard.
 If not, we’d love to know what you’d want to see first.